qizhust/qizhust.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Qi Zheng received the bachelor’s and master’s degrees in information engineering from Huazhong University of Science and Technology, in 2016 and 2019, respectively.
-After that, she received the Ph.D. degree in computer science from the University of Sydney in 2023.
-Since December 2023, she has been with College of Electronic and Information Engineering, Shenzhen University, China.
+Dr. Qi Zheng is an Assistant Professor at the College of Electronic and Information Engineering, Shenzhen University.
+She earned her bachelor’s and master’s degrees in information engineering from Huazhong University of Science and Technology, where she conducted research under the guidance of Wei Yuan and Xinge You, respectively.
+She then pursued her Ph.D. in computer science at the University of Sydney, working with [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=zh-TW), where she focused on multimodal learning.

 # Research Interests